 TVs today are computers with a display.
 Any computer can take a screenshot of its display, there’s even a [PrtSc] key on most PC keyboards to “Print Screen”.
 My LG TV can take a screenshot of its own screen and has a USB port, but you can’t transfer the screenshots out, probably because of Hollywood copyright BS.
 So I have to take phone photos of its screen.

-Recently I took a bunch of these to capture the feel of the fantastic analog video sequence that Steve Pavlovsky created for The Amazing Life of Louis Wain movie for another blog post.
+Recently I took a bunch of these to capture the feel of the fantastic analog video sequence that Steve Pavlovsky created for The Electrical Life of Louis Wain movie for another blog post.

 It should be simple: select the four corners of the TV screen in the photo and say “This plane in 3D space should be a 2D rectangle facing the viewer; Make It So” The free and generally excellent GIMP image editor has a dozen tools to transform an image including Tools > Image Transform > 3D Transform that sounds like it could work that way, but I couldn’t figure it out.
 Here’s the closest I found.
 I’m using the Flatpak of the development version of GIMP 3.0, which is pretty stable and getting close to release!